Seteeri/Particle/snippets/notes/PARTICLE.md

 * Refactor/Fix

+   * Move xkb class into wrapper
+   * CTRL MUST SEND MSGS TO ALL CLIENTS
+     * Maintain queue per client
+     * Add to all clients

    * Is crashing due to window resizing? or msg 'C vs 'S...

    * Have input send modified KEYCODE (+8)